Packages available in Chiddingfold

 *Average speeds, achievable by 50% of users, are 900Mb on a 1Gb connection.

-One-off installation fee applies to all plans. £149.95 Rural standard installation (Non Promotion)
+One-off installation fee applies to all plans. £149.95 Rural standard installation (Non Promotion) The above pricing is based on a minimum contract length of 18 months.

 With this package, you can access all your cloud-based services, use online conferencing, share documents, stream videos and enjoy seamless, uninterrupted connectivity with all your employees, clients and wifi-connected devices.
 Connect 100 devices on this